 So these are my top 10 highlights from our time on board, but to be honest, this is just a small fraction of what there is to do on the ship.
 I’d loved to have attempted the new escape room, The Observatorium, which looked incredible – full of details and no doubt a big challenge to crack in 60 minutes.

 FlowRider (the surf simulator) also looked like a lot of fun, although I decided I’d be better off watching than participating/embarrassing myself!
 I’m sure if I’d been on board a few extra days I’d have enjoyed a treatment in the spa, and maybe tackled the rock-climbing wall too.
 Two days simply wasn’t enough to do everything on board.

-Big thanks to Royal Caribbean for inviting me to experience the newly revamped Independence of the Seas (and for taking my cruise ship virginity!)
+Big thanks to Royal Caribbean for inviting me to write this Independence of the Seas review (and for taking my cruise ship virginity!)
 Find out more and check the latest deals here.
 As always, all opinions are my own.